Eurail Global Pass

 Passes for Youths and Children

-Travelers between the ages of 12 and 26 (on the first day of use) can save 35 percent by purchasing the Youth Pass, which essentially provides the same benefits as the regular Eurail Global Pass, except that you travel in second class rather than first class.
-Passes for children age 4 - 11 cost half of the adult fare, and children under 4 travel free.
+Many Europe rail passes offer discounted prices for travelers between the ages of 12 and 25 (on the first day of use).
+These essentially provide the same benefits as the regular adult passes, except that you travel in second class rather than first class.
+Passes for children age 4 - 11 cost half of the adult fare, and children under 4 travel free in the lap of an adult passenger.

-If you're visiting only one or two countries, or if your itinerary is limited to a specific region (such as the British Isles), you may wish to consider a European Country Rail Pass.
+If you're visiting only one or two countries, or if your itinerary is limited to a specific region (such as the British Isles), you should consider a European Country Rail Pass.

 For help purchasing your pass, see Buying a European Rail Pass.